 Steve Kutay is a Digital Services Librarian here at the Oviatt.
 He’s responsible for providing access to Oviatt’s more historically relevant resources online through Oviatt’s Digital Collections, check it out!
 He is also the subject liaison for Pan-African Studies and Art.
 Read on to learn more about why he loves teaching and what he wants you to know about librarians.

 Where are you originally from?

-What’s your favorite book or your top 5?
+What’s your favorite book?